No passwords, no registration, no paywalls, no popups, no AI

 1996

 A. Hi Miquel.
 I'm not familiar with any current book that covers just electropolishing.
-The Metal Finishing Guidebook has some coverage of it, as does Volume 5: Surface Engineering of ASM's Metals Handbook, but the most complete coverage I've seen is in the Electroplating Engineering Handbook [on AbeBooks or eBay or Amazon] by Durney.
+The Metal Finishing Guidebook has some coverage of it, as does Volume 5: Surface Engineering of ASM's Metals Handbook, but the most complete coverage I've seen is in the Electroplating Engineering Handbook this on eBay, AbeBooks, or Amazon [affil link] by Durney.

 Maybe our readers have other suggestions.